-(Please Note, a convenience fee will be paid to NCR Payments Inc. in the amount of .50 cents for e-check payment or 2 percent plus .25 cents for credit card payment.
+(Please NOTE, you will need to create an account to use the recurring feature.
+A convenience fee will be charged for all online payments and paid to NCR Payments Inc. in the amount of .50 cents for e-check payment or 2 percent plus .25 cents for credit card payment.
 This fee is not paid to the City of Kansas City, Missouri.)

-3. USE OF PREMISES.
-The premises (1004.03 sqft) shall be used for the purpose of an office space and location for a non-profit organization which supports families of victims of homicide and no other use unless specifically authorized by the Lessor through its Director of General Services.
-Lessee agrees to notify City's Director of General Services regarding any changes in its business operations on the Premises.
-No party shall be deemed a third-party beneficiary of the covenants in this section.
+4. USE OF PREMISES.
+The premises shall be used for the purpose of office space and location for a non-profit organization and no other use unless specifically authorized by the Lessor through its Director of General Services.
+Lessee agrees to notify the City's Director of General Services